Shining3D/SDKDoc/SDK Q&A.md

 ## Q: Why does the creating or opening projects fail?

-A:

-Please make sure that you have set one of the three scanning modes (fixed, HD, rapid) before creating or opening any projects.
+A: Please make sure that you have set one of the three scanning modes (fixed, HD, rapid) before creating or opening any projects.
 You can use the Request Set interface `v1.0/scan/type/set` and provide the coresponding scan type to make the device enter certain scanning type mode.

 ## Q: How to change different scanning types?

-A:

-You should first exit scanning before changing other scanning types.
+A: You should first exit scanning before changing other scanning types.
 Then you can use the Request Set interface `v1.0/scan/type/set` and provide the coresponding scan type to make the device enter certain scanning type mode.

+## Q: How to control the scanning?

+A: The controlling interface is `v1.0/scan/control`.

+For fix mode, if the device has turnable, then you can start and then pause or resume the scanning; otherwise, you need only start the scanning, and after scanning one frame, the device will stop by itself.

+For hd/rapid mode, you **MUST** first do pre scanning, then start scanning, then you can pause or resume scanning.